Six Sigma Calculator: Measure Your Process Quality

 • Sigma level is displayed rounded to two decimal places.

-2. Healthcare: Improving patient care by reducing errors in medical procedures and administrative processes.
+2. Healthcare Process Improvement: Improve patient care by measuring and reducing errors in medical procedures and administrative workflows.

 Alternatives